ACCode-art/AbstractArt.io/README.md

 ## How to log in:

-username - joker
+username: joker

-password - 1
+password: 1

 or...

-username - batman
+username: batman

-password - 1
+password: 1

 ### Current Functionality